Medically reviewed by Dr. C.H. Weaver M.D. 8/2021

 The development of more effective treatment for myelofibrosis requires that new and innovative therapies be evaluated in MF patients.
 Clinical trials are studies that evaluate the effectiveness of new drugs or treatment strategies.
 Areas of active investigation aimed at improving the treatment of myelofibrosis include the following:

 - Anemia Therapy Plus JAK Inhibition: A lack of anemia drugs is an unmet need within the field of myelofibrosis.
-Luspatercept may represent a potential solution and is being examined in combination with Jakafi.
+Rebozyl (Luspatercept) may represent a potential solution and is being examined in combination with Jakafi.